How To Use The Growth Rate Formula & 3 Different Ways To Calculate Growth Rate

 Momentum—the driving force of every SaaS company’s success.
 Growth stems from momentum, which can be measured.
 And we’ve covered articles about specific momentum metrics, such as monthly recurring revenue (MRR) and annual recurring revenue (ARR), extensively.

-Analyzing your revenue month to month is important for judging and planning your company’s momentum.
+Analyzing your monthly revenue is important to understand your company’s momentum and adapt your growth strategy accordingly.
 Another way to study growth in addition to MRR is by calculating growth rates.
 Calculating and monitoring growth in various ways will provide even more specificity, leading you to better decision making.

 After reading this article, you’ll have a deeper understanding of what growth rates are, the many metrics associated with growth rates, and how to calculate it.

 Growth rates measure the percentage increase of a given metric over a given period of time.
 There are a variety of different growth rates—from industry growth rates, company growth rates, to the economic growth of countries like the United States, often measured by Gross Domestic Product (GDP) growth rates.
-This variety is important because different companies define growth differently.
+This variety is important because different companies define growth based on different factors like:

-Company growth rates can look at things like revenue, users, accounts, or levels of usage such as daily active users (DAU) and monthly active users (MAU).
-For example, a consumer company like Instagram likely measures growth through DAU.
-On the other hand, an enterprise SaaS company is more concerned with account and revenue growth.
+For example, a consumer company like Instagram likely measures growth through DAU and an enterprise SaaS company would be more concerned with account and revenue growth.

 No matter the type of growth you’re examining, growth rate is an important metric to help allocate resources for the future.